pkdeeshna/task-tamagotchi/README.md

 - The BLE characteristic has no pairing/authentication — anyone in range who knows the service UUID can send a `TASK_DONE` packet.
 Harmless for a desk toy, but worth knowing if you build on this.
 - Growth stages and animation frames are intentionally minimal (2 frames per stage) — easy to extend with more frames or stages.

-## License

-No license — all rights reserved by default.
-Reach out if you'd like to use this for something.

----

-*reyaveynwrites // desk shrine systems*